ibexa/documentation-developer/docs/infrastructure_and_maintenance/request_lifecycle.md

     Another `kernel.request` event listener is the `Ibexa\AdminUi\EventListener\RequestListener` (priority 13).
     When a route gets a `siteaccess_group_whitelist` parameter, this listener checks that the current SiteAccess is in one of the listed groups.
-    For example, the Back Office sets an early protection of its routes by passing them a `siteaccess_group_whitelist` containing only the `admin_group`.
+    For example, the back office sets an early protection of its routes by passing them a `siteaccess_group_whitelist` containing only the `admin_group`.

 Now, when the `Request` knows its controller, the `HttpKernel` dispatches the `kernel.controller` event.